AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 systems in complex and realistic situations from basic principles

 and laws.
-Due to its fundamentality, complexity and heuristic
+This work, with its fundamentality, complexity and heuristic

 Basic